 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- You will be given a dye during your procedure to help caregivers see your blood vessels better.
+- Contrast dye will be used during your procedure to help caregivers see your heart better.
 Tell the caregiver if you have ever had an allergic reaction to contrast dye.

 Ask caregivers about directions for eating and drinking.